-500.2 The Board may deem an application abandoned or withdrawn if an applicant fails to provide all of the documents required to process the application within sixty (60) days of the submission of the application.

-500.3 The Board may require an applicant to submit additional documents and information needed to properly process an application.
-The Board may deem an application abandoned or withdrawn if an applicant fails to provide any additional documents within thirty (30) days of the request.

-500.4 An applicant may seek an extension of time to submit documents needed to process the application upon a showing of good cause.
-An extension granted by the Board shall not exceed thirty (30) days.
+- 500.2 The Board may deem an application abandoned or withdrawn if an applicant fails to provide all of the documents required to process the application within sixty (60) days of the submission of the application. - 500.3 The Board may require an applicant to submit additional documents and information needed to properly process an application.
+The Board may deem an application abandoned or withdrawn if an applicant fails to provide any additional documents within thirty (30) days of the request. - 500.4 An applicant may seek an extension of time to submit documents needed to process the application upon a showing of good cause.
+An extension granted by the Board shall not exceed thirty (30) days. - 500.5 Any changes to an applicant's listed contact information, including mailing address, e-mail address, and telephone number, provided on its license application that has been submitted to or approved by the Board shall be reported to ABRA within thirty (30) calendar days of the change.
+The failure to comply after a written warning has been issued concerning the licensee's timely compliance with this subsection, shall be deemed a secondary tier violation and may result in the Board issuing a fine, suspension or revocation of the license.